-Prescott, AZ – The Southwest Community of the ManKind Project USA will present the second Barrier Free NWTA (New Warrior Training Adventure), taking place in Prescott, Arizona September 25 – 28, 2020, including both staff and participants with varying physical abilities and challenges.
+Prescott, AZ – The Southwest Community of the ManKind Project USA will present the second Barrier Free NWTA (New Warrior Training Adventure), taking place in Prescott, Arizona Fall 2021, including both staff and participants with varying physical abilities and challenges.
 This is a “Gateway” training for men with physical disabilities.

 The NWTA is a modern male initiation and self-examination.
 The ManKind Project believes that this is crucial to the development of a healthy and mature male self, no matter how old a man is.
 MKP asks men to stop living vicariously through movies, TV, addictions and distractions and step up into their own adventure – in real time, surrounded by other men.